So, how to use a toilet auger to unclog your toilet?

 Is a Toilet Auger the same as a Snake?

 Auger and a snake are two different tools to unclog drains and toilets.
 Auger are tough, long and built to get out even the worst toilet clogs.
-Snakes are thin and short, built for removing shallow uncomplicated clogs mostly from drains.
+How Does a Plumbing snake work?
+Snakes are thin and short, built for removing shallow uncomplicated clogs mostly from drains like hair.

 How to Use a Toilet Auger to Unclog a Toilet

 Using a toilet auger to unclog a toilet is easier than you think!
 Follow along with our instructions below to learn how you unclog a toilet with an auger.

 - Get some dirty clothes on, gloves and even safety glasses